AndyObtiva/glimmer-dsl-web/README.md

 [![Gem Version](https://badge.fury.io/rb/glimmer-dsl-web.svg)](http://badge.fury.io/rb/glimmer-dsl-web)
 [![Join the chat at https://gitter.im/AndyObtiva/glimmer](https://badges.gitter.im/AndyObtiva/glimmer.svg)](https://gitter.im/AndyObtiva/glimmer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 [Glimmer](https://github.com/AndyObtiva/glimmer) DSL for Web enables building Web GUI frontends using [Ruby in the Browser](https://www.youtube.com/watch?v=4AdcfbI6A4c), as per [Matz's recommendation in his RubyConf 2022 keynote speech to replace JavaScript with Ruby](https://youtu.be/knutsgHTrfQ?t=789).
 It aims at providing the simplest, most intuitive, most straight-forward, and most productive frontend library in existence.
 The library follows the Ruby way (with [DSLs](https://martinfowler.com/books/dsl.html) and [TIMTOWTDI](https://en.wiktionary.org/wiki/TMTOWTDI#English)) and the Rails way ([Convention over Configuration](https://rubyonrails.org/doctrine)) while supporting both Unidirectional (One-Way) Data-Binding (using `<=`) and Bidirectional (Two-Way) Data-Binding (using `<=>`).
+Dynamic rendering (and re-rendering) of HTML content is also supported via Content Data-Binding.
 You can finally live in pure Rubyland on the Web in both the frontend and backend with [Glimmer DSL for Web](https://rubygems.org/gems/glimmer-dsl-web)!

 (the project plans to add component support very soon, albeit components are already supported by creating your own Ruby classes and having them render part of the GUI hierarchy)